jerng/serl/README.md

-# project: serl
+# Project: serl
 An attempt to port Erlang/OTP semantics to browser-based ECMAScript.

-# todo: priorities
+# Todo: priorities

 ## First items to implement: